Anthony Burgess: Mancunian

 Burgess was surrounded by popular music, from the pianos in the Golden Eagle, to radio broadcasts and live music performed during silent films, and full orchestral concerts at the Free Trade Hall.

-Burgess recalls his father providing a solo piano soundtrack to Fritz Lang’s film Metropolis during a Saturday matinée in 1927 at the Palace Cinema, located on Princess Road, Moss Side, and attending — again with his father — the first performance of Constant Lambert’s Rio Grande by the Hallé Orchestra in 1929.
-In later years, he heard Artur Schnabel and Sergei Rakhmaninov play concertos in Manchester and also saw Stravinsky conducting there.
+Burgess recalls his father providing a solo piano soundtrack to Fritz Lang’s film Metropolis during a Saturday matinée in 1927 at the Palace Cinema on Princess Road, Moss Side.
+He also writes that he attended — again with his father — the first performance of Constant Lambert’s Rio Grande by the Hallé Orchestra in 1929.
+In later years, he heard Artur Schnabel and Sergei Rachmaninov play concertos in Manchester and also saw Stravinsky conducting there.

 Meeting Lynne in Manchester